usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Examples of replay-resistant authenticators are OTP devices, cryptographic authenticators, and look-up secrets.

-In contrast, memorized secrets are not considered replay-resistant because the authenticator output — the secret itself — is provided for each authentication.
+In contrast, memorized secrets are not considered replay resistant because the authenticator output — the secret itself — is provided for each authentication.

 #### <a name="intent"></a>5.2.9 Authentication Intent

 An authentication process demonstrates intent if it requires the subject to explicitly respond to each authentication or reauthentication request.
 The goal of authentication intent is to make it more difficult for directly-connected physical authenticators (e.g., multi-factor cryptographic devices) to be used without the subject's knowledge, such as by malware on the endpoint.
 Authentication intent SHALL be established by the authenticator itself, although multi-factor cryptographic devices MAY establish intent by reentry of the other authentication factor on the endpoint with which the authenticator is used.

 Authentication intent MAY be established in a number of ways.
-Authentication processes that require intervention of the subject (e.g., a claimant entering an authenticator output from an OTP device) establish intent.
-Cryptographic devices that require user action (e.g., pushing a button or reinsertion) for each authentication or reauthentication operation are also considered to establish intent.
+Authentication processes that require the subject's intervention (e.g., a claimant entering an authenticator output from an OTP device) establish intent.
+Cryptographic devices that require user action (e.g., pushing a button or reinsertion) for each authentication or reauthentication operation are also establish intent.

 Depending on the modality, presentation of a biometric may or may not establish authentication intent.
 Presentation of a fingerprint would normally establish intent, while observation of the claimant's face using a camera normally would not by itself.
-Behavioral biometrics similarly are less likely to establish authentication intent because they do not always require a specific action on the part of the claimant.
+Behavioral biometrics similarly are less likely to establish authentication intent because they do not always require a specific action on the claimant's part.

 #### <a name="restricted"></a> 5.2.10 Restricted Authenticators

-As threats evolve, the capability of authenticators to resist attacks typically degrades.
-Conversely, the performance of some authenticators may improve, for example when changes to their underlying standards increases their ability to resist particular attacks.
+As threats evolve, authenticators' capability to resist attacks typically degrades.
+Conversely, some authenticators' performance may improve &mdash; for example, when changes to their underlying standards increases their ability to resist particular attacks.

 To account for these changes in authenticator performance, NIST places additional restrictions on authenticator types or specific classes or instantiations of an authenticator type.

 The use of a RESTRICTED authenticator requires that the implementing organization assess, understand, and accept the risks associated with that RESTRICTED authenticator and acknowledge that risk will likely increase over time.
 It is the responsibility of the organization to determine the level of acceptable risk for their system(s) and associated data and to define any methods for mitigating excessive risks.
 If at any time the organization determines that the risk to any party is unacceptable, then that authenticator SHALL NOT be used.

-Furthermore, the risk of an authentication error is typically borne by multiple parties, including the implementing organization, organizations that rely on the authentication decision, and the subscriber.
+Further, the risk of an authentication error is typically borne by multiple parties, including the implementing organization, organizations that rely on the authentication decision, and the subscriber.
 Because the subscriber may be exposed to additional risk when an organization accepts a RESTRICTED authenticator and that the subscriber may have a limited understanding of and ability to control that risk, the CSP SHALL:

 1. Offer subscribers at least one alternate authenticator that is not RESTRICTED and can be used to authenticate at the required AAL.